- Rick Haythornthwaite (Chairman)

 Rick has a wealth of experience in the arts and cultural sectors and was Chair of the Board of the Almeida Theatre, Chair of the Corporate Advisory Group at Tate and a board member of the British Council.
 He has also been a trustee of the UK National Museum of Science and Industry, Chair of the British American Arts Association and a trustee of the Whitechapel Art Gallery.

-Rick is President of PSA Energy.
-His current non-executive positions include Chairman of Network Rail and Chairman of the Board of Mastercard Inc.
+Rick is President of PSI UK Ltd. His current non-executive positions include Chairman of the Board of MasterCard Inc and Chairman of The World Wide Web Foundation.

 Prior to his current roles he was CEO of Invensys from 2001 to 2005, Group Chief Executive of Blue Circle Industries and Director of Corporate and Commercial at Premier Oil.
 He joined British Petroleum in 1978 and was there for 17 years, becoming the President of BP Venezuela.